aloussase/Devsu.Banking/README.md

 - The project can be easily deployed using the provided Docker configuration.

+## Missing Features

+I've skipped implementing some features because I had limited time to complete the project.
+Some of this include: patching and updating entities other than clients and client authentication.

 ## Technical Considerations

 - Passwords are stored in plain text.
 Obviously in a real application they would be hashed.
+- I am using CQRS with [MediatR](https://github.com/jbogard/MediatR).
+Commands and queries are where I'd normally perform validation, but I've skipped that for the sake of time.
 - A vertical slice architecture was used, as I've found it to be the most efficient way to organize code.
   I personally prefer it over Clean Architecture, but either choice would have been fine.
 - Inheritance was used on DTOs and entities in order to save time typing the same properties.